kin-labs/rewards-engine/improvement-proposals/kf_kre_3_1.md

     engaged active users with low balances will provide more significant opportunities to take KRE market share away from existing apps (friendly competition).
-This is by altering the ecosystem’s AU Max, BalanceMax and SpendMax factors where if they outperform existing apps on key metrics their own AUB growth may be unconstrained.
+This is by altering the ecosystem’s AUMax, BalanceMax and SpendMax factors where if they outperform existing apps on key metrics their own AUB growth may be unconstrained.
 Each cap can be weighted with a multiplier to apply relative importance to each one.
 We propose the following